Key takeaways

 - Slice by customer, contract, PO, product or service, region, GSTIN, and channel.

-- Drill from summary to detail, answer audit questions quickly, and resolve variances.
+- Drill from summary to detail.
+Answer audit questions quickly.
+Resolve variances without switching tools.

-For standards alignment, revisit the Ind AS 115 five step model and this Grant Thornton paper.
+For standards alignment, revisit the ICAI Ind AS standards repository and the Grant Thornton paper.

 Data model and architecture fundamentals